Open this section in incognito mode

 Make sure children know how to call the police and know when to do so.

-Instruct the children how and when they need to leave the house in times of acute conflict, and where they can go (invent a secret or code word).
+Instruct children how and when they need to leave the house in moments of acute conflict, and where they can go (invent a secret or code word).

-Teach the children not to interfere in the conflict, not to try to protect you and stay away from the abuser.
+Teach children not to intervene in conflict, not to try to protect you and to stay as far away from the abuser as possible.

-Think about it and, when it is possible, discuss with the child the people you trust, agree on situations in which you need to turn to these people for help.
+Think and, if possible, discuss with the child the circle of people you trust, agree on situations in which you need to turn to these people for help.